 Happy Mother's Day

-Happy Mother's Day on 8 th May 2016 (Sunday) The second Sunday of May is celebr
+When is Mother’s Day in 2017?
+The second Sunday of May is celebrated as Mother

 Saguna Mantra Mantras are Sanskrit-invocations of the Supreme Being.
 They are re